taniaharv/programming_fundamentals_003/docs/TASKS.md

 1. If a book is an object, what is its encapsulated data?

+The key-value pairs or object properties - Title, Author, Qty

 2. Why do we create a new Book for every single test in `Book.test.js`?

+because the previous test would have updated the data and it would throw the tests out as they need to be actioned against the original data

-3. What data, of a book's encapsulated data, is changeable?
+3. What data, of a book's encapsulated data, is changeable? the state of each property

 4. Why is representing a book as an object a better idea than representing it as a string?

+You can CRUD each key-value pair separately rather than trying to split the striung up to use the bit you want.